pubnub/auth-chat-demo/README.md

-# PubNub Access manager Chat Demo
+# PubNub Access Manager Chat Demo

 [Try the live demo!](https://pubnub-auth-chat.herokuapp.com/) (You need a GitHub ccount to login to the chat demo!)